-How will PIONEER be managed, and is there an accountability structure in place?
+How is PIONEER managed, and is there an accountability structure in place?

-PIONEER will be carefully managed with clear governance and accountability.
-All processes have been approved by the Health Research Authority (HRA) and PIONEER will report all data access requests to the East Midlands-Derby Regional Ethics Committee that approves PIONEER on an annual basis.
+PIONEER is carefully managed with clear governance and accountability.
+All processes have been approved by the Health Research Authority (HRA) and PIONEER reports all data access requests to the East Midlands-Derby Regional Ethics Committee that approves PIONEER on an annual basis.

 Each data request is reviewed by the Data Trust Committee, which is made up of patient and public members who ensure data access is the public’s interest.
 If the Data Trust Committee approves a data access request, it will be bound by a specific data licence agreement which sets out how data can be used, by who, for what purpose, and for how long.
 The data license will only be granted if the Five Safes can be met, and restricts the use of the data to the specific purpose for which it was requested.

 The PIONEER leadership team is responsible for how the project is run and managed.
-To ensure there is transparency around how data has been used, PIONEER will publish lay summaries for all data projects, followed by results once the data has been used.
-Patient and public involvement will be a key part of PIONEER, with patient and public members helping make decisions about how the data is used.
+To ensure there is transparency around how data has been used, PIONEER will publishes lay summaries for all data projects, followed by results once the data has been used.
+Patient and public involvement is a key part of PIONEER, with patient and public members helping make decisions about how the data is used.

 What requirements are in place to access data?

-Data access will be under license and will need to meet the ‘Five safes’ criteria, which are:
+Data access is under license and needs to meet the ‘Five safes’ criteria, which are:

 - Safe projects – is the requested use of the data appropriate?

 - Safe people – can the researchers be trusted to use the data appropriately?